 - For the flour, I always make sure that it is sifted.
 At least twice.
 It sounds silly, but sifted flour is easier to work with.

 Be sure to use room-temperature eggs when making egg noodles.
 Set an extra egg out just in case you end up adding more yolk to your dough.

-My grandma used to say that she wanted to be able to read through her dough.
+Experienced chefs will say that the dough should be thin enough to read through.
 If you roll out the dough and then lift it up and can see the outline of your fingers then your dough is probably thin enough.
 The recipe states 1/8 thick, but as I don’t like to pick up my kids’ dirty school ruler while I am working with this beautiful dough, I just test it a few times along the way to make sure it’s as thin as it should be.
 When the dough hits the water it will double in size, so be sure to take the time to roll it as thin as you can.

 - Texture of the dough: If you find that your dough isn’t coming together and looks like a pile of crumbs it’s a pretty easy fix.
 Just grab an egg yolk and incorporate it into the dough.
 If the dough is too sticky and you aren’t able to work with it, try adding a bit more flour.
 Sift the flour first and then sprinkle it over the dough ball, adding more as needed to create a dough that is easily kneaded and doesn’t stick to your hands or work surface.

 Egg Noodles with a Food Processor or Stand Mixer